agnesdeng/mixgb/README.md

 imputed.data <- mixgb(data = nhanes3_newborn, m = 5)
 ```

-### 2.1 Customise imputation settings
+### 2.1 Customize imputation settings

-We can also customise imputation settings:
+We can also customize imputation settings:

 -   The number of imputed datasets `m`